hkbtotw/h3_grid_lv8_province/README.md

 - Goal at the creation of this script is the create refined grids finer than the sub district area to present the population density obtained form facebook which comes in points of lat and lng.

 What:<br />
-- Use Uber - h3 and Geopandas to extract boundary of each province from QGIS's shapefile of Thailand provinces; then, pass then on to Uber's H3 for griding
+- Use Uber - h3 and Geopandas to extract boundary of each province from QGIS's shapefile of Thailand provinces; then, pass them on to Uber's H3 for griding

 Avail Dataset:<br />
 1.General population<br />